Singapore Zoo: Public transportation

 Two public bus services, 138 and 927, call at the bus stop near to the Zoo.
-138 connects with the nearest MRT station at Springleaf as well as Ang Mo Kio station, while 927 connects with Choa Chu Kang station.
+138 connects with the nearest MRT station at Springleaf MRT station as well as Ang Mo Kio MRT station, while 927 connects with Choa Chu Kang MRT station.

 Bus

-A shuttle service, known as the Mandai Shuttle, plies daily between Khatib MRT station and the Zoo.
-A one-way trip cost $1 for everyone above the age of three.
-A separate service, known as the Mandai Express, operates on selected weekends and holidays to and from three locations in Bedok, Sengkang, and Tampines.
-A one-way trip cost between $1 and $3 for everyone above the age of three.
+A shuttle service, known as the Mandai Khatib Bus, plies daily between Khatib MRT station and the Zoo.
+A one-way trip costs $2.50 for everyone above the age of three.